ilias404/Site-to-Site-VPN-Implementation-with-pfSense-on-GNS3/README.md

 - Removal of temporary permissive firewall rules after troubleshooting

 The successful ping tests between `192.168.1.102` and `172.16.1.2` confirmed that both internal networks could communicate through the VPN tunnel.

+---

+## Conclusion

+This project provided a practical implementation of an IPsec Site-to-Site VPN using pfSense and GNS3.

+By first establishing WAN connectivity and then configuring IKEv2 and IPsec between both pfSense gateways, the main site and remote branch were successfully interconnected through an encrypted tunnel.

+The final tests confirmed bidirectional communication between both private LANs and validated the overall VPN design.